dishamajumder/dishamajumder/README.md

 # 💫 About Me:
-👋 Hey, I’m Disha— a CSE student who talks to his computer more than people.
+👋 Hey, I’m Disha— a CSE student who talks to her computer more than people.
 I write code that sometimes works (on the second try).<br>⚡ Debugging = my cardio.<br>☕ Running on caffeine, chaos, and Stack Overflow.<br>🌱 Currently learning how to make my bugs feature-rich.

 ## 🌐 Socials: